 I continue to weave through the demo in that same manner.
 Storytelling for sales is about the most compelling aspects of the tech and tying it back to the prospect’s business goals always work.

 The analogies are often simple and a little silly.
 But prospects are able to easily pick up often complex topics and nuances in the application that make it unique and powerful.

 Again, this method is very effective.
 I challenge you to take on an exercise and create an analogy for every complex or compelling part of your solution.
 Now you might not use all of those analogies in one demo, but they are extremely powerful in creating a story out of your product and demo for subsequent meetings.

 Leave your product deep-dive for the follow-up meeting

-The one last tactical note I will leave you with is being thoughtful at only showing 10-15 minutes worth of product in a first meeting.
+I will leave you with one last tactical note: only show 10-15 minutes worth of product in a first meeting.
 You want to end your call saying that you did not get to everything and that you will need to set up another call.